George Bush (pioneer): Legacy

 Historians have noted how Bush's experience exemplifies the interdependence and interconnection of people from different racial groups on the western frontier, as well as the ugliness of racial prejudice.

 Their six sons carried on their tradition of farming and public service.
 The eldest, William Owen Bush, served twice in the Washington State Legislature.
 In 1890, he introduced the bill establishing the institution that is now Washington State University.

 In 1973, Jacob Lawrence did a series of five paintings depicting George Bush's journey by wagon train from Missouri to Bush Prairie.
 The paintings are in the collection of the Washington State Historical Society.

 In 2009, a Bush butternut tree was planted in Bush's memory on the grounds of the Washington State Capitol, and later also dedicated in honor of Martin Luther King Jr. The tree is a direct descendant of a seedling brought west on Bush's wagon and planted in 1845 at the Bush homestead on Bush Prairie.
-The original tree was one of the largest, and likely the oldest living butternut tree in the United States when it died in 2021.
+The original tree was one of the largest, and likely the oldest, living butternut trees in the United States when it died in 2021.

 A permanent monument to George Bush and his family on the Washington State Capitol campus was dedicated on November 19, 2021.
 This monument refers to the contributions of Mr. Bush and his son William Owen Bush to Washington Territory, Washington State, and what became Washington State University.
 A copy of this monument will be installed on the campus of Washington State University at Tri-Cities in Richland, Washington.